Welcome to Parc National de Niokolo-Koba

 This biologically rich national park is home to a spectacular array of flora and fauna, with some 350 bird species and 80 mammal species spread across a vast reserve in southeastern Senegal.
 Lions, leopards, baboons, hippos and antelope are all found (though not always easily spotted) here.
 Its terrain encompasses dry savannah, riparian forest and various waterways, including the Gambia River.
 Sadly, a lack of resources have left the park poorly maintained, so you'll have to anticipate bad access roads and rustic facilities.

-The park is officially open from 15 December to 30 April, as most areas are inaccessible during the wet months.
-The entrance fee (adult/child under 10 years CFA2000/free, vehicles CFA5000) gives you access for 24 hours.
-You get your obligatory guide (CFA8000) at the entrance gate.
+The park is inaccessible in the wet months (June to October).
+The entrance fee gives you access for 24 hours.
+You get your obligatory guide (CFA10,000) at the entrance gate.